 Hiring a bankruptcy lawyer in Oklahoma doesn’t have to be so hard.
-With the help of the right lawyer the process can be made easy.
+With the help of the right lawyer the process is be made easy.
 The big thing about filing bankruptcy is that it seems intimidating.
 With all the paperwork and the special requirements its understandable.
 But, the Oklahoma bankruptcy attorneys at EZ Oklahoma Bankruptcy make it simple.

 First Step is To Call Us

 The first thing you have to do is call me.
 As a general rule I’ll answer the phone rather then one of our paralegals.
 I do this because it makes the process easier.
 Because we understand the stress of our clients we are in a great position to make it easier.